 Please note that specific consent for photographs of subjects under the age of 18 must be sought from and given by a parent or guardian.
 A child is defined as anyone under the age of 18, in accordance with the UN Convention on the Rights of a Child.

 Generally, it is advised to avoid taking personally identifiable images of children.
 Take images from behind, capturing only the backs of heads and choose angles carefully, as per the advice for crowd shots.

 17.8 Event photography

 Where a University event is being organised at which photographs are to be taken by in-house photographers or an external agency, there are some measures which should be taken to ensure that individuals are aware that photographs will be taken and the reasons for this.
 These include:

 - if tickets are being issued this information can be printed clearly on the reverse

-- a reference to photography could be included in any online announcements or programmes to be used at the event
+- a reference to photography should be included in any online announcements or programmes to be used at the event

 17.9 Third Party/External Photographers